GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 {% include modal.md button="Solution 2" title="Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null
  Result: 13.
 All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." color="success" %}

-{% include modal.md button="Solution 2" title={% include modal.md button="Solution 2" title="Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null
- Result: 13.
-All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information." color="success" %} %}
-Activity 2 solution" text="Select Facet > Customized facets > Facet by Blank or Null
+Activity 2 solution " text="Select Facet > Customized facets > Facet by Blank or Null.

 Result: 13.
 All correspond to the `Crash_Nature` type of Hit Animal, so it might be possible to identify the missing values from this information."  ***This needs to be fixed.